 April 10, 1993, saw a handful of major milestones reached and they started in Pittsburgh.
 The Penguins defeated the New York Rangers 4-2 to extend their league-record 17-game winning streak.
 Current Oilers head coach, Dave Tippet, led the way with a goal and an assist for the Penguins.

-As one record streak continued another was snapped on Long Island.
+As one record streak continued, another was snapped on Long Island.
 The first-year Ottawa Senators snapped their 38-game road losing streak by beating the New York Islanders 5-3 at the Nassau Coliseum.
-It was their one and only road win in an inaugural season that saw the Senators win just 10 games and earn 24 points.
+It was their only road win in an inaugural season that saw the Senators win just 10 games and earn 24 points.

 Meanwhile, history was made in the minor leagues on this date too.
-The San Diego Gulls of the now-defunct IHL became the first team in pro hockey to win 61 games in a season.
+The San Diego Gulls of the now-defunct IHL became the first pro hockey team to win 61 games in a season.
 The Gulls (61-11-8) broke the mark of 60 set by the Montreal Canadiens in 1976-77.

 Stanley Cup Playoff Moments